Making English a Programming Language

 Implement and verify

-Write the smallest code change, run the checks, and reconcile anything new back into the wiki.
+Write the smallest code change, add useful PW anchors, run checks, and reconcile anything new back into the wiki.

 Branch